LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The main theorem

 \begin{lemma} Let $p\in \QQ_\lambda$.
 Let $\varphi$ be first order (perhaps with parameters).
-Then there is some $q\leq^* p$ deciding $\varphi$. \end{lemma} \begin{proof} We'll essentially follow the standard proof of this result for Prikry forcings.
-However, the argument gets rather technical to state, because we need to construct a tree analogue of the diagonal intersection of measure $1$ sets.
-The way we do this is really quite simple and natural, but unfortunately it's also rather messy to write out.
+Then there is some $q\leq^* p$ deciding $\varphi$. \end{lemma} The proof is left as an exercise for the reader.
+It's essentially the same as the standard proof for Prikry forcings, but the notation gets rather technical when it is written out formally.